-Upon entry, students designate one of four tracks and are required to declare a concentration based on vocational goals (see appropriate section below).
-Each track has substantially different core requirements as explained in the degree planners (see appendix).
+Upon entry, students designate one of four tracks and eventually declare a concentration based on vocational goals (see appropriate section below).
+Each track has substantially different core requirements as explained in the degree planners (see appendices).
 The four tracks are:

 - Ministerial Leadership

-- Anglican Studies (EDS at Union)
+- Anglican Studies

 - Buddhism and Interreligious Engagement

 - Islam and Interreligious Engagement